People with Parkinson’s have differing symptoms. Pain can be a major problem for some people with the condition but not for others.

 1. Chaudhuri KR, Rizos A, Trenkwalder C, Rascol O, Pal S, et al. (2015) King’s Parkinson’s Disease Pain Scale, the first scale for Pain in PD: an international validation.
 Mov Disord.
 2015 Oct;30(12):1623-31 - view abstract

 2. Rizos, A.M., Martinez-Martin, P., Pal, S., Carroll, C., Martino, et al. A multicentre study of the patient's perspective: The first Parkinson's disease pain questionnaire (King's PD pain quest) [abstract].
 Mov Disord 2015;30 Suppl 1:1099 - view abstract.

 3. Hauser RA, Friedlander J, Zesiewicz TA, Adler CH, Seeberger LC, O'Brien CF, Molho ES, Factor SA.
 A home diary to assess functional status in patients with Parkinson's disease with motor fluctuations and dyskinesia.
 Clin Neuropharmacol.
 2000 Mar-Apr;23(2):75-81 - view abstract

 Below are the different types of pain in Parkinson’s which are in line with the KPSS.

 General musculo-skeletal pain

 Musculo-skeletal pain is the most common type of pain in Parkinson’s.
-It may worsen with age and as the condition progresses.
+It may occur very early in the course of the disease, or may worsen with age and as the condition progresses.
 This type of pain comes from the muscles and bones and is usually felt as an ache around the joints in the arms and leg.
 It tends to be localised and static (rather than shooting down a limb).
 It can also be caused by cramps and spasms as a result of muscle rigidity.